-The major interest of the members of the IDI (Identities, Diversity, and Inclusion) group is to understand the structurally embedded struggles for participation and inclusion of individuals and groups in different social contexts.
-Following the line of critical theory, power and agency are the key notions bringing this group together.
-Zygmunt Bauman and Ulrich Beck argue that in late or liquid modernity, power works in a more subtle and invisible manner than in early phases of modernity.
-Thus, in addition to the visible and solid forms of domination or suppression that are at play in this era, we also focus on the normalized structures and discourses of exclusion.
+The major interest of the members of the IDI group is to understand the structurally embedded struggles for participation and inclusion of individuals and groups in different social contexts.
+We understand identities as constructed and contested and investigate in our research how identities become (re)constructed under different constellations of power.
+We furthermore understand diversity and identity from an intersectional take, assuming that individuals are always multiply positioned through structural differences in gender, religion, class, race, ethnicity, sexual orientation, age and so on and that these different ways in which one is positioned interact.
+Given that many of the members of IDI are concerned with individuals and groups with a background of migration, displacement, or mobility, we approach identity from a transnational perspective, whereby we make an effect to avoid methodological nationalism in our research.
+Following the lines of critical theories, power and agency are the key notions bringing this group together.
+In addition to the visible and solid forms of domination or suppression that are at play in this era, we also focus on the normalized structures and discourses of exclusion.
 These are often taken for granted and therefore difficult to identify, let alone subvert.
 For example, various participation policies related to emancipation, integration, or belonging, which are assumed to be inclusive, can become sources of exclusion to the very people they profess to include.

 The members of the IDI group research these processes and contradictions by considering the levels of policy, interaction, and experiences within the historically informed (discursive) structures in societies.
 They question the basic assumptions of these (discursive) structures and investigate the interaction between normalized structures and the positions and actions of individuals and groups.
 They try to discover how individuals participate in various societal fields and negotiate their positions within local, national, and global contexts.
 Most of IDI members are qualitative researchers (narrative approach and ethnography), some combine this with quantitative methodology.